 Let’s write a chase scene!
 Pick one of the confined spaces below and write a scene where one character pursues another within that setting.
 Use the strategies listed in the article and don’t forget to let us experience the scene through your character’s point of view.

 Write for fifteen minutes.
-When you’re finished, post your work in the comments, and be sure to provide feedback for your fellow writers!
+When you’re finished, post your work the Pro Practice Workshop, and be sure to provide feedback for your fellow writers!